2 Oklahoma companies in trafficking lawsuit settle pay claim

 OKLAHOMA CITY (AP) — Two Oklahoma companies accused in a federal human trafficking lawsuit of underpaying immigrant workers have reached a settlement with the U.S. Department of Labor.

 A Jan.
-25 order from the department’s Wage and Hour Division shows Hotelmacher and Steakmacher, both of Clinton, will pay more than $31,500, including nearly $16,200 to immigrants who were in the U.S. in 2012 on work visas.
+25 order from a department Wage and Hour Division administrative law judge shows Hotelmacher and Steakmacher, both of Clinton, will pay more than $31,500, including nearly $16,200 to immigrants who were in the U.S. in 2012 on work visas.

+The companies do not acknowledge any violations, but agreed to make the payment “as a good faith effort with the Administrator concerning the alleged violations,” according to the order.
+It was not immediately clear if the workers who were expected receive payments as part of the Department of Labor settlement were still in the U.S.

-Two separate human trafficking lawsuits allege company owners Walter Schumacher and his wife, Carolyn Schumacher, lured the immigrants to the U.S., then paid substandard wages at two hotels, a water park and Montana Mike’s steakhouse.
-Steakmacher has since sold Montana Mike’s.
+Meanwhile, two separate human trafficking lawsuits allege company owners Walter Schumacher and his wife, Carolyn Schumacher, lured the immigrants to the U.S., then paid substandard wages at two hotels, a water park and Montana Mike’s steakhouse.
+Steakmacher has since sold Montana Mike’s and the company now operating the restaurant is not involved in the litigation.

 Most Read Business Stories